omotuno/omotuno/README.md

 My name is **Olusegun**, and I'm a results-driven Data & AI Engineer with a strong foundation in cloud architecture and DevOps, and deep industry experience in **healthcare and aviation**.
-I design and deploy scalable, cost-effective solutions across **AWS, Azure, GCP, and OCI** — from real-time analytics platforms and AI-driven cloud solutions to serverless architectures and multi-cloud networks.
+I design and deploy scalable, cost-effective solutions across **AWS, Azure, GCP, and OCI** from real-time analytics platforms and AI-driven cloud solutions to serverless architectures and multi-cloud networks.

 I approach every challenge with a **tool and platform agnostic mindset**: the problem defines the solution, not the other way around.
 My focus is on ensuring technology serves business strategy and translating innovation into measurable business value.

-I'm currently growing into **agentic AI and AI automation** — exploring how LLMs can orchestrate workflows, use tools, and drive real business outcomes.
-That's where I'm building next.

 > *Good engineering is invisible.
 Great engineering changes behavior.*